eaasi/user-handbook/source/guide/administration.rst

 Manage Users
 -------------

-EaaSI users must for now be added manually by a node :term:`Admin` before they can :ref:`log in <logging_in>` to a node.
+EAASI users must for now be added manually by a node :term:`Admin` before they can :ref:`log in <logging_in>` to a node.
 The Manage Users page lists all individuals that are present on the node, including their given username and their role/permission level.

 .. image:: ../images/node_users.png